blcxtranslations/blcx/_translated/chapter-0029.md

 Is it okay to control spirit tools with telekinesis?
 It was barely adequate and could only display ten or twenty percent of its power.
 This was a clearly a reckless waste, and Lin Xuan was unwilling in his heart.

 And even without considering spirit tools, he could surely require more advanced techniques to pair with his rising cultivation.
-To cultivators, spiritual power was the foundation, 而功法则是如何运用， the two must complement eachother and were indispensible.
+To cultivators, spiritual power was the foundation, and techniques built upon this foundation.
+The two must complement eachother and were indispensible.
 Only then could one display great power.

 Although Lin Xuan does not have spiritual roots, he does have a great mind, or else he would be able to calculate every step before making decisions.
 But how, he really did face a conundrum.